louisejones101/memory-game/README.md

 # Bugs

 I have been testing throughout the build using Google dev tools and fixing problems as they arised.
+Images not resizing properly in the grid.  perspective fundtion in 3d causing glitch where parts of other cards being shown when a card is clicked.  counter not resetting.

 # Deployment and Local Development